mliebelt/pgn-viewer/plan.md

 * i18n*.js: internationalization, needed for different languages
 * jquery-ui.js: only for parts of the UI, here the multi-select of annotations.
 I could try to minimize that, so that only the needed widgets and features are integrated.
 Or we get it from another site, which is a standard (WordPress.org??)
 * jquery.hotkeys: Allows to bring event handler that react on keys.
+Later replaced my mousetrap (with other difficulties)

 #### Structure distribution (working)